Published: Aug. 10, 2011

 Updated: Aug.
 10, 2011

 Improvements in hip replacement surgery -- first performed in 1960 -- are helping new generations of patients live with significantly reduced pain and improved mobility.
-A muscle-sparing approach to total hip joint replacement surgery at Durham Regional Hospital has given one area engineer his active life back.
+A muscle-sparing approach to total hip joint replacement surgery at Duke Regional Hospital has given one area engineer his active life back.

 Shawn Rayburn, 35, moved to North Carolina from central New York after he left the U.S. Marine Corps at age 23.
 While he was still able to work as a ConC Foundations tier II engineer for Cisco with chronic hip pain, he found other activities to be increasingly painful.

 “Last summer, I was walking with a cane and had severe muscle atrophy in my left leg because the pain was so intense when I tried to move,” says Shawn.
 “I couldn’t walk up the stairs let alone keep up with my five-year-old son.”

 The intense pain he experienced night and day in his left hip prompted Shawn to seek the help of Scott Kelley, MD, orthopaedic surgeon with North Carolina Orthopaedic Clinic and a member of Duke Regional’s medical staff.

 Dr. Kelley explained that Shawn had avascular necrosis -- deterioration of the bone due to blood loss -- which had caused the heads of his femurs, his leg bones, to collapse.

 The cause of Shawn’s avascular necrosis is unknown, but he theorizes his time in the Marine Corps and his penchant for extreme sports such as skydiving may have contributed to his hip joints’ decline.